mrash/Wireguard-macOS-LinuxVM/README.md

 everything down to the `wgclientvm` system for routing over the established VPN tunnel.

 A convenience script `wg-routes.py` is included for this task.
-This script is meant to be executed on the Mac laptop `maclaptop` and it adds three new routes to the routing table on the Mac.
+This script is meant to be executed on the Mac laptop  and it adds three new routes to the routing table on the Mac.
 Although the existing default route is not changed, it is overridden with two more specific routes - each for half of the entire IPv4 address space with a gateway of the `wgclientvm` IP.
 The final route is for the Wireguard server out of the gateway originally